-At the BMC Counseling Services we strive to enhance the wellbeing of students by facilitating their emotional, interpersonal, and intellectual development.
+At the BMC Counseling Service we strive to enhance the wellbeing of students by facilitating their emotional, interpersonal, and intellectual development.
 We listen carefully to concerns students have about their lives and provide emotional support, impart life skills, and encourage self-reflection; all with the purpose of empowering students to navigate their way toward greater autonomy and effectiveness.
-This is accomplished by providing counseling, advocacy, psycho-education, and referral services to students.
+This is accomplished by providing assessment, treatment, education, consultationt, and referral services to students.
 Counseling Service staff work diligently to create a safe environment that is inclusive and welcoming of all BMC students.
 Additionally, we serve as consultants to the greater campus, promoting an informed, prepared and safe community.

 Counseling is a collaborative effort between the counselor and student.
 Whether this is your first or fifth time here, we encourage you to share with your counselor any questions you have about the Counseling Service or the therapy relationship, including how therapy works and how it can be useful to you.

-The Counseling Service has a variety of counselors with different styles and a wealth of experience.
-Many students return to the Counseling Service over the course of their BMC years and sometimes choose to see a different counselor.
+BMC counseling staff members are trained and experienced in dealing with issues specific to college students.
+Many students return to the Counseling Service over the course of their BMC years and sometimes may choose to see a different counselor.
 We understand this need for choice and flexibility; each counselor has something unique to offer at a particular time.

 Students come to counseling with concerns such as:

 Counseling takes place in the context of a helping relationship in which the counselor and the student work together to resolve a problem, change behavior or foster personal growth and awareness.
 Although students may have a number of helping relationships with friends or family, the counseling relationship is different in a number of ways: